lloydlentz/slate-tips/helpers/querysting.md

 The Querystring Paramas are those thing in the URL of your browser like ?param=val

+**NOTE** This method will not work in a popup window.  the JS in a popup window will evaluate the querystring that is in the host window.
+If you are looking to capture passed parameters that way you have to do it via Liquid Markup and Configurable Joins query Parameters

 ```JAVASCRIPT
 var qs = FW.decodeFormValues(location.search.substring(1));
 delete qs.cmd;